AlexAlexandreAlves/sqg-api/README.md

         await entity.getList('BASEURL/my/endpoint/', 200, token);
     });
 ```

+- You can see more test examples on this repository: https://github.com/AlexAlexandreAlves/test-example-sqg-api

 ## 6. HTML Report
 The framework has an HTML test report that will be created after the test execution.
 (The report is still in the improvement phase).